Digitalswede/ADS_2021/README.md

 <details>
 <summary> 3.2 Configuring a Model</summary>
   Early on, i configured a neural network (with some help from Jeroen in handling errors).
-The code can be found here: <br> https://github.com/Digitalswede/ADS_2021/blob/main/codesamples/early_neural_network.py <br>
+The code can be found here: <br> https://github.com/Digitalswede/ADS_2021/blob/main/codesamples/early_neural_network.py <br/>
 My contribution: All of what you see in the notebook, some of the values were changed in accordance with feedback from Jeroen to get things working.
-As you can see, it is an old version since it uses images for input data. <br>
+As you can see, it is an old version since it uses images for input data. <br/>

   I also configured a simple Logistic Regression model early in the course as a first test of machine learning models, using one of the example notebooks provided as the foundation.
 This file is available here: https://github.com/Digitalswede/ADS_2021/blob/main/codesamples/southpark_test.py
 </details>